Materials: Memory foam

 As a 6, the Casper will be slightly on the firmer side of the firmness scale.
 While the Casper’s layers of medium-firm memory foam are preferable for side sleepers or back sleepers, there might not be enough support for those who sleep on their stomach.
 The Casper has zoned support that provides softer foam under your shoulders, an area that needs to be contoured around the curves to relieve pressure.
 The bed uses firmer foam under the hips and stomach for extra support, which can help keep the spine aligned properly and reduce back pain.

 If you are shopping for a mattress for you and a partner, chances are you have trained your eyes to look for a bed with great motion isolation capabilities.
 After all, nobody likes to be disturbed throughout the night by feeling a partner toss and turn in bed!
 Like most memory foam mattresses, the Casper’s foam layers absorb motion and prevent one partner from disturbing the other when they change positions.
 We love that the Casper combines responsive memory foam with these motion isolating capabilities.
+For similar options, check out best mattresses for couples.

 The Casper performs nearly perfectly on edge support, also known as the support a bed offers when you sit or lie along the edge.
 Whether you sit on the edge of your bed to put on your shoes or stretch out all the way to the perimeter while you’re sleeping, you should feel supported on the Casper mattress.
 The Casper’s edge support is further enhanced by its supportive base layer, which helps retain the shape of the memory foam.
+This allows couples to maximize sleeping space and puts the Casper brand on our best mattress for sex list.

 The Casper is made of three foam comfort layers of varying densities that total 11 inches high.
 The softer and firmer foam levels work to protect the entire body, providing a different support or comfort function where it’s needed.
+These body contouring foams also create a great mattress for hip pain.

 Cover: Casper’s cover isn’t designed with any over-the-top cooling capabilities, but according to the company, each cover is made with up to 57 recycled bottles.
 Still, all that recycled plastic can’t put a damper on this mattress’ super-soft cover.